-The following are the most well-equipped, trained, experienced and respected laboratories in the world.
-These laboratories are used by the gemstone trade, the public, and the research community.
-They are dedicated to the advancement of gemstone knowledge and crystal sciences.
+This list reflects the most well-equipped, trained, experienced, and respected laboratories in the world.
+Most have gemologists on staff, who have dedicated their entire careers to the study of gemstones and the many treatments that they undergo.
+The gemstone trade, the public, and the research community use these laboratories that are dedicated to the advancement of gemstone knowledge and crystal sciences.

 Gubelin Gem Lab

-In Europe, the Gubelin laboratory is the equivalent to the AGTA lab.
+If you are in Europe, the GGL (Gubelin Gem Lab) is the premiere colored gemstone laboratory.
 It has a long history and an excellent staff.
-If you don’t see many laboratory reports from this lab in the USA it’s because of the steep shipping costs associated with sending high value stones overseas for reporting.
+If you don’t see many laboratory reports from this lab in the USA it is because of the large shipping costs associated with shipping high value stones overseas for reporting.
 Usually, European collectors are most familiar with this lab.
-The Gubelin lab also does diamond and pearl reporting.
+The Gubelin lab also does diamond and pearl reporting as well.
+We recommend it highly.

-The GAAJ (Gemological Association of All Japan) is the premiere laboratory in Japan and Asia.
+The CGL (Central Gem Laboratory) is the premiere laboratory in Japan and Asia.
 Japan has a large market for fine gemstones, and this lab continues to lead the world in the volume of certificates issued on colored gemstones.
-Unfortunately, it had an experience of failing to catch some new treatments entering the Asian market (diffused Padparadschas), but has since upgraded its technology and reliability.

 The CISGEM (Centre for Information and Services in Gemology) is a leading laboratory in Italy.
 It was established in 1966 as a small laboratory by the Italian government, but has since been privatized and is now widely used within Italy.
 It is part of the LMHC, and maintains the levels of reliability in reporting on gemstones to be a part of this exclusive group.